Katalyst99/Algo-in-C/README.md

 ## 20. Peak Element Problem:
 * The algorithm has practical applications in multiple fields, including stock market analysis, as peak detection can be quite useful in analyzing stock market trends.

+## 21. Common Elements:
+* Finding common elements between arrays is a fundamental problem in computer science and has various real-world applications.
+For example, In networking and distributed systems, where nodes need to communicate and share information.